 Greebling is a term used primarily in the sci-fi movie industry to refer to the little bits of stuff applied to the exterior of a spaceship to make it look cool.
 The term can be used more widely than that though - Wikipedia defines it as "fine detailing added to the surface of a larger object that makes it appear more complex, and therefore more visually interesting" - but in the FOL world, spaceships are probably the most common type of MOC where greebles are used.Illegal connections

-See Illegal connections.LUG (and RLUG and RLFM and RLOC)
+See Illegal connections above.LUG (and RLUG and RLFM and RLOC)

 My Own Creation.
 A model built by a fan.
 As with so many words in English the noun has transmogrified into a verb, so "MOCing" means building your own creation.Modular Buildings

-The huge moulds which LEGO® inject molten plastic into to create elements.
+The huge moulds which have molten plastic injected inside to create elements.
 They are incredibly sophisticated and expensive lumps of metal!
 Sometimes by extension, AFOLs refer to parts as moulds, e.g. "is that a new mould?"NCS

 Neo Classic Space.
 A fan building style heavily based on the 'Classic' period of Space sets, which TLG produced from 1979 to 1987.
 Learn more at Neo Classic Space.NPU

 Parts Out of Other Parts.
-A poor acronym but given it's a bit naughty, it's popular.
-It refers to those parts that cause strong emotions in AFOLs because they could be built from several smaller parts, which is taken as evidence of dumbing-down of the System.
-Usually referenced during discussions that begin, "when I were a lad..."Prints or decals
+A poor acronym, but given it's a bit rude, it's popular.
+It refers to those parts that cause strong emotions in AFOLs because they could be built from several smaller parts, which is taken as evidence of dumbing-down of the LEGO® System.
+Usually referenced during discussions that begin, "when I were a lad..."Prints, decorations or decals

 Elements with printing on them.Q-Parts

 An internal production designation within TLG that is given to all LEGO® elements that are out of production.
-This just means they are not being produced at this moment and you can't get replacements officially from TLG, not that they are necessarily concepts, rare or permanently retired, despite a lot of fans using the term to describe rare elements which were never available through a LEGO set or other retail channels.RLUG and RLFM
+This just means they are not being produced at this moment and you can't get replacements officially from TLG, not that they are necessarily concepts, rare or permanently retired, despite a lot of fans using the term to describe rare elements which were never available through a LEGO set or other retail channels.RLUG, RLFM and RLOC

 See LUG.